-Cranesbill Geraniums [jer-AY-nee-ums] have long been a garden favorite in many parts of the world.
-The Cranesbill is known for their mounding habit and colorful, showy flowers.
+Cranesbill Geraniums [jer-AY-nee-ums] have long been a garden favorite in many parts of the world, known for their mounding habit and colorful, showy flowers.

-The Geranium plants belong to the genus Geranium family Geraniaceae and are native to the temperate regions, around the world.
+The Geranium plants belong to the genus Geranium family Geraniaceae and are native to temperate regions around the world.

 However, they are found in abundance in the eastern parts of the Mediterranean region.

-The flowering plants are also seen growing on the mountains of the tropics.
+Flowering plants are also seen growing in the mountains of the tropics.

 Cranesbill Geranium is the name generally used to refer to the perennial geranium species.